-The most famous house on Monterey Square is the Mercer-Williams House, where Jim Williams lived and shot Danny Hansford dead, as detailed in The Book.
-The film was filmed on location here, making the Mercer-Williams house is probably the most well-known in all of Savannah.
-Contrary to popular belief, Johnny Mercer never lived in it; his family built the house, but never occupied it.
-We’ve yet to take the tour, but plan on it soon.
+The most famous house on Monterey Square is the Mercer-Williams House, where Jim Williams shot Danny Hansford dead, as detailed in Midnight in the Garden of Good and Evil.
+Clint Eastwood’s movie adaptation was filmed on location here, instantly making the Mercer-Williams house the most well-known in all of Savannah.
+Contrary to popular belief, Johnny Mercer never lived here, although it was his family that built the house.

-Across the square is the Congregation Mickve Israel, the only Gothic-style synagogue in America.
-It’s also one of the oldest Jewish congregations in the country, having formed in 1733.
-Oglethorpe’s colonial Georgia was welcoming to Jewish immigrants, and some of the city’s original settlers were Spanish and Portuguese Jews, looking for freedom from Catholic persecution.
-They brought with them a handwritten copy of the Torah (a Sefer Torah) which is still used today for special occasions.
+Across the square is the Congregation Mickve Israel, the only Gothic synagogue in America, with one of the oldest Jewish congregations in the USA.
+Oglethorpe’s colonial Georgia had welcomed Jewish immigrants with open arms, and some of the city’s original settlers were Spanish and Portuguese Jews fleeing Catholic persecution.
+One of them brought a handwritten copy of the Torah, known as a Sefer Torah, which is still used today for special occasions.

-Just as the statue of Oglethorpe is in Chippewa and not Oglethorpe Square, the obelisk honoring the revolutionary war hero Casimir Pulaski probably should be in Pulaski Square, over on Barnard Street.
-Oh well, it’s a magnificent tribute regardless.
-Pulaski was Polish, but played a major part in the American Revolution, taking a leading role in the development of our nation’s cavalry.
-He died in Savannah, and the city has pulled out all the stops to honor him: an obelisk, a square and even a fort.
+Just as the statue of Oglethorpe is in Chippewa and not Oglethorpe Square, the obelisk honoring revolutionary war hero Casimir Pulaski should probably be in Pulaski Square, but it’s a magnificent tribute regardless.
+Pulaski was Polish, and played a major part in the American Revolution, helping develop our nation’s nascent cavalry.
+He died in Savannah, and the city has pulled out all the stops to honor him: an obelisk, a square and even a fort out near Tybee Island.

 January 6, 2011 at 6:12 pm